What We Do

 We use the Creative Health Framework - treating everyone as equals in conversation.
 We listen to people's stories, help them review what they've shared, and work together to decide what happens next.
 With our knowledge and experience, we can demonstrate options and support people through barriers they might find.

-Next Update Expected: November 2025 after we start the projects
+Next Update Expected: December 2025

-Last updated: September 22, 2025
+Last updated: November 14, 2025